Bangalore Tea Trail, a delightful experience!

-From Savera me moved on to the hep Infintea for a tea tasting, personally I loved would have loved the tea trail to be focused only on not so upmarket joints but who was complaining.
-I do like Infintea a lot
+From Savera, we moved on to the hep, Infintea for a tea tasting.
+Personally I loved would have loved the tea trail to be focused only on not so upmarket joints, but who was complaining.
+I do like Infintea a lot.

 We did some 2-3 types of tea tastings there and they were all well executed in typical manner of Infinitea.
 All in all a great morning.